-Only members of an Accredited Register can use the PSA Accredited Register logo and must make no false claims.
+Members are reminded that Trading Standards apply to webpages and any other advertising material that you generate.
+Advertisements must be honest and truthful and must make no false claims.
 The Alliance offers checking and proof-reading of business cards, flyers, website material and advertising material - there is no charge for this service.
 If in doubt - ask!
 We will be pleased to help and advise.